Magnetic vs Friction Pouches: IPSC & USPSA Buyer's Guide

 Recommendation: Magnetic or Friction (Your Choice)

-Both systems allowed.
+Both systems are legal.
 Top shooters split preferences based on personal experience and magazine base pad choice.
-If running STI 2011 brass base pads or CZ Shadow 2 brass magwell systems, magnetic pouches provide excellent compatibility.
+If running STI 2011 brass base pads or CZ Shadow 2 aluminium base pads, magnetic pouches provide excellent compatibility and proven speed advantages.
+Many World Champions use magnetic systems in Standard Division.

 USPSA Limited Division